 The protagonist in my autobiographical trilogy (Umbilicus, Incomer, Premature) is Charlotte van Katwijk.
 Her first name was inspired by The Cure’s 1981 song Charlotte Sometimes, which in turn took its name, and theme, from a 1969 novel by Penelope Farmer.
 And her surname pays homage to a very close friend of mine who passed away unexpectedly at the age of 27, just a few months after my wedding.
 She was engaged at the time, and her married name would’ve been van Katwijk.
 (She will actually be a supporting character in Premature.)

 Whilst doing research for Incomer a while ago, I came across this amazing blog post by Penelope Farmer aka Granny P. She describes the night in 1996, 27 years after her book’s release, and 15 years after The Cure’s song release, when she (and her niece Charlotte) finally got a chance to meet Robert Smith backstage.
 And get this – it was at the exact same venue, just one night before we saw them play!

 The upcoming concert in Jozi happens to fall three days after my better half and I celebrate our quarter-century anniversary (we’ve been married since June 2005, but have been an item since March 1994).
-I’ve booked us a hotel room for the night before, and the night of the gig.
-You’d better believe these two old-timers are gonna make a whole dirty rock ‘n roll weekend of it!
-And I have a feeling we are going to bump into a lot of old faces who will be crawling out of the woodwork for this momentous event.
+So you’d better believe that these two old-timers are gonna make a whole dirty rock ‘n roll weekend of it!

 Anyway, I know I don’t blog here nearly as often as I probably should.
 But hopefully the occasional plus-size post like this one makes up somewhat for my extended periods of absence in between!